Antiseptics, or skin disinfectants, are chemicals for cleaning the skin and wounds. They can kill or prevent the growth of microorganisms.

 - benzalkonium chloride

 The FDA have banned several active ingredients because of the unknown long-term effects on the body.
-There is also little evidence regarding their effectiveness.
+There is also

 When using antiseptics at home, a person should follow all safety instructions on the bottle.
 Using antiseptics with too high a concentration may cause irritation or chemical burns on the skin.